Sky and Space Global

-Sky and Space Global (UK) Ltd is a British public company planning a constellation of 200 nanosatellites in equatorial Low Earth orbit for narrowband communications that it expects will cost $160 million or less to complete in total.
-Satellites will feature inter-satellite links and the capability to autonomously monitor and manage satellite health and the in-orbit communications network.
-The company has branches in the United Kingdom, Israel and Australia.
+Sky and Space Global (UK) Ltd was a British public company planning a constellation of 200 nanosatellites in equatorial Low Earth orbit for narrowband communications that it expected would cost $160 million or less to complete in total.
+Satellites would feature inter-satellite links and the capability to autonomously monitor and manage satellite health and the in-orbit communications network.
+The company had branches in the United Kingdom, Israel and Australia.

 History

 After its incorporation in November 2015 Sky and Space Global (UK) Ltd performed a reverse merger with Burleson Energy Limited enabling a backdoor listing on the ASX and successfully completing an IPO worth $4.5 million on 31 May 2016.

 On 30 August 2016 Sky and Space Global signed a service contract with its first wholesale customer, Sat-Space Africa, covering the provision of bandwidth from the three demonstration satellites ("Three Diamonds") to be launched in May 2017.
 Sat-Space Africa forecasts revenues from using only a minor portion of bandwidth capacity provided by the three demonstration satellites of approximately $500,000 per annum, with the potential grow up to $2 million with the full equatorial constellation in operation.

 On 13 September 2016 Sky and Space Global announced a binding agreement with Virgin Galactic to secure four dedicated launch missions on the LauncherOne system from 2018 with each launch carrying multiple nanosatellites.

 Through a second public offering in November 2016, which was significantly oversubscribed, Sky and Space Global raised another $7 million.

 In March 2017 Sky and Space Global announced a non-binding MoU with Globalsat Group for testing and offering their satellite service in Latin America.

 On 7 April 2020 an announcement was published to the ASX announcing that Sky and Space Global had entered into voluntary administration the previous day.

 On 30 August 2021 Sky and Space Global was delisted by the Australian Stock Exchange as they could not meet the ongoing requirements of a good corporate citizen and also failed to pay their annual listing fees.

+On 2 October 2025 the company was placed into Voluntary Administration, a second meeting on 6 November resolved that the Company be wound up and Cor Cordis appointed as Liquidators.
+It was announced that there would be reasonable grounds to believe that shareholders would not receive any funds from the liquidation.